2011 SPLOST (Special Purpose Local Option Sales Tax)

 McCLAIN CIRCLE IMPROVEMENTS

 Design and Engineering for McClain Circle should begin in 2016 with Construction to begin in 2016.

 Design and Engineering for Blue Springs Road has started.
 Construction is slated for 2016.

 Construction has started and is projected to be complete late summer of 2016.
 Project will include widening the road, underground utilities, new street lighting, sidewalk, curb and gutter, and storm water improvements.

 LOGAN FARM PARK

-Construction began in January, 2016.
-The city plans to continue the expansion of Logan Farm Park by developing the vacant park property adjacent to the corner of Cherokee Street and Taylor Street into additional park land.
-The project will include additional parking, a pavilion, playground, open play space, and an extension to the Logan Farm Park Multi-use Trail.
+Construction finished on the fourteen acre of Logan Farm Park in December of 2016.
+The expansion features additional parking, a pavilion, large destination playground, open play space, and an extension to the Logan Farm Park Multi-use Trail.

 NEW SIDEWALK INSTALLATION/REPAIR